devplayer0/fyp/report.md

 ```

 Listing \ref{lst:perfgrade-copy} shows the complete implementation of the `copy`
-step type, a simple step which allows one or more files to be copied (using the
+step type, which allows one or more files to be copied (using the
-standard library `shutil` functions).
+standard library `shutil`'s functions).
 Although this step does not provide any
 outputs, it references elements of the input array, each of which should have a
 `src` file/directory and a `dst` file/directory.
 The class-level property
 `description` provides a default value, used in log output if none is provided